GowthamGirithar/playground-badmsliR/markdowns/welcome.md

-# Java 9 - Collection Imporvements
+# Java 9 - Collection Improvements

 Java 9 has created factory methods for creating immutable Lists, Sets, Maps, and Map.Entry Objects.
 These utility methods are used to create empty or non-empty collection objects.